0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

    Although AADJ machines don’t have all the features of DJ machines, they **can fail over to alternate DCs** if the preferred one is unavailable.
 This is confirmed by field tests and supported by the native behavior of `DsGetDcName`.

 4. **Requirements for DC Compatibility**
-   Only **Windows Server 2016 or newer domain controllers** can process partial TGTs issued by Azure AD in the Cloud Kerberos Trust model.
+   Only **Windows Server 2016 or newer domain controllers** can process partial TGTs issued by Entra ID in the Cloud Kerberos Trust model.
 Therefore, DC Locator may locate older DCs, but authentication will fail unless the DC is supported and correctly patched.

 5. **Hybrid Join Offers More Capabilities**
-   For full **site awareness**, **trust resolution**, and **optimal DC selection**, Microsoft recommends using **Hybrid Azure AD Join** rather than pure AADJ, especially in complex enterprise environments.
+   For full **site awareness**, **trust resolution**, and **optimal DC selection**, Microsoft recommends using **Hybrid Entra ID Join** rather than pure AADJ, especially in complex enterprise environments.

 > 🧪 You can manually trigger and test DC location using `nltest /dsgetdc:<domain>` or by inspecting Kerberos debug logs and SRV DNS queries via tools like `klist`, `nslookup`, and Event Viewer logs under:
 > **Applications and Services Logs → Microsoft → Windows → Kerberos-Client → Operational**